 Different types of content and drips have differing frequencies of delivery.
 A newsletter may go out once a week or once a month.
 A blog once a day.
 And the the length of pauses between emails in a drip could be anywhere from one to 30 days, again, depending on the specific goals of specific campaigns.
 A calendar lets you track all this, as well as plan for guest bloggers and influencer partnerships.

 To create a content calendar, you can use any of the many free templates available or build one in a spreadsheet.
-Your best bet is to use content marketing software such as ClearVoice, which has an editorial calendar built right in.
+Your best bet is to use content marketing platform such as ClearVoice, which has an editorial calendar built right in.
 This way, you can plan and manage your calendar in the same platform where you ideate, create and dispatch assignments and collaborate with writers and editors.

 Best practices are a great starting point, but they’re just that — a starting point.
 In the end, data will tell you what’s really working and what’s not.
 Listen to the data, then test, optimize and test again.
 The email marketing service you’re using may provide A/B testing, or you can employ services like Optimizely to see which content is working better than others, as well as for whom and where.